ptv-logistics/xserver.net-samples/MemoryPressureTest/Readme.md

 Optimizing memory is a challenging task, especially in a managed (i.e. garbage-collected) runtime like .NET.
 These are the tips to optimize your application.

 ###1 Optimizations in the latest version
-WPF has some memory issues for bitmap images, and the map control uses many of these.
-We we applied some tweaks to release memory earlier for bitmaps.
+WPF has some memory issues for bitmap images, and the map control uses many of those.
+We applied some tweaks to release memory earlier for bitmaps.
 If you're interested in details about the optimization, read here http://code.logos.com/blog/2008/04/memory_leak_with_bitmapimage_and_memorystream.html.

 You can get the latest stable version of the control with this optimization here https://github.com/ptv-logistics/xservernet-bin/tree/master/Lib